-In the endeavour to increased velocity and time to market, security often takes a back seat.
+In the push for increased development velocity and faster time to market, security often takes a back seat.
 Security must be woven into every phase of the software delivery lifecycle.
 As development teams strive to innovate faster, they also face a growing number of threats, from emerging vulnerabilities in dependencies to risky code practices.
 By embracing a comprehensive security strategy, teams can not only protect their code but also build trust with users and stakeholders.
-Below are five best practice pillars that provide actionable guidance for teams seeking to build and maintain secure development practices.
+Below are five development security best practices that offer clear, actionable guidance for building and maintaining secure software throughout the SDLC (Software Development Life Cycle).

 1. Foster a Security-First Development Culture